 A Trans Canada worker inspects a pumping station in Steele City, Nebraska.
 Photos: Brian Mann

-Mar 06, 2012 — North Country congressman Bill Owens is praising a Canadian company for its plan to move forward with construction of the Keystone XL pipeline.
+Ottawa, ON, Mar 06, 2012 — North Country congressman Bill Owens is praising a Canadian company for its plan to move forward with construction of the Keystone XL pipeline.
 Owens' backing for the controversial pipeline comes at a time when New York Governor Andrew Cuomo is also pushing a plan to import more hydro-electric power from Quebec.

 Canada is already the biggest foreign supplier of energy to the US.
 And across the political spectrum, American leaders see Canada as a safer alternative to energy suppliers in the Middle East and Central America.